 Torres del Paine National Park, Chile - Things to Do in Torres del Paine National Park

-Torres del Paine National Park
+Things to Do in Torres del Paine National Park

-explore Torres del Paine National Park, Chile - Complete Travel Guide
+Torres del Paine National Park, Chile - Complete Travel Guide

-Top Torres del Paine National Park
+Top Things to Do in Torres del Paine National Park

 Trek the W Circuit

 Booking Tip: Start early (6-7 AM) to avoid afternoon winds and crowds.
-Day tours cost $80-150 including transport and guide.
-Book accommodations near Las Torres trailhead the night before.
-Bring layers as weather changes quickly.
+Day tours cost $80-120 including transport from Puerto Natales.
+Look for small group tours (8-12 people) with experienced local guides who know weather patterns.

-Grey Glacier by Boat
+Grey Glacier Boat Tour

-Wildlife Watching and Photography
+Wildlife Watching Safari

 Getting There